MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/IoTCoreDefaultApp.md

 The purpose of this application is not only to provide you with a friendly shell to interact with when you first boot up Windows 10 IoT Core, but we have open-sourced the code for this application [here](http://github.com/Microsoft/Windows-iotcore-samples/tree/develop/Samples/IoTCoreDefaultApp/CS) so that you can plug and play with these features on your own custom application(s).

-This article will give you a rundown of the different features that the Windows 10 IoT Core Default App offers.
+This article will give you a rundown of the different features that the Windows 10 IoT Core Default App offers as well as how you can leverage these different features for your own applications.

+## Leveraging the IoT Core Default App

+/*Duane/JC, can you take a first crack at this?*/

 ## Start Menu - Play